telvarost/TelsTerrain-StationAPI/README.md

   * Swamps
 * Ability to enable desert stone/gravel swap
   * Below deserts swaps stone for sandstone and gravel for sand
+  * Ability to increase sandstone blast resistance (recommended with the swap)
 * Ability to enable nether clay
   * Adds a very very small amount of clay to the nether walls and ceiling